KWARC/jobad/doc/md/about.md

 * added the keypress event (finally)
 * bug Fix: EventHandler .off was not working
 * added support for CSS scoped bootstrap
+	* compatibility with jQuery UI, no CSS is broken
+		* added a new jQuery UI Testing page for this
 	* this currently breaks BS fade animations

 ### Version 3.1.9 (Stable)
 * Change in dependencies